 Instituto Technológico de Nogales (ITN), Nogales, Sonora -- Campus projects demonstrate the capture and utilization of stormwater onsite to reduce flooding issues, improve stormwater quality, beautify the campus, and engage students from a variety of disciplines.
 Faculty and students from ITN have been central to developing waterharvesting system plans and designs and implementing systems through hands-on workshops.
 Additional groups involved in the project include the Sonoran state water utility (CEA) and members from a coalition of organizations working to promote reforestation and environmental issues in Ambos Nogales (Asociación de Reforestacion de Ambos Nogales, or ARAN).

 Guy Tobin Memorial Anza Trailhead, Rio Rico, Arizona -- Water harvesting features capture stormwater alongside Rio Rico drive and the trailhead parking area and effectively filter stormwater pollutants, and reduce erosion, while irrigating native vegetation along the river corridor.
-WMG is working with the property owner Rio Rico Properties, along with a number of community groups including Friends of the Santa Cruz River (FOSCR), the Anza Trail Coalition, Rio Rico High School Science Club, and Santa Cruz County, to implement these passive waterharvesting systems throughout this large site.
+WMG worked with the property owner Rio Rico Properties, along with a number of community groups including Friends of the Santa Cruz River (FOSCR), the Anza Trail Coalition, Rio Rico High School Science Club, and Santa Cruz County, to implement these passive waterharvesting systems throughout this large site.